Choosing the Right Feature Store: Tecton or Feast?

 The main difference is that Tecton manages the online store for you, which includes a layer of monitoring and alerting (for example, if feature values stop coming through and your feature is getting stale, you'll receive an alert that your upstream data source might be down).

 Feast requires manual, custom configuration to power production ML at scale.
 Common considerations include how to:

 - Reliably and scalably compute batch and / or streaming features

 - Reliably and scalably backfill features to the offline / online store

 - Efficiently retrieve features in a real-time recommender system

 - Manage online store costs given large data volumes

-Tecton is a fully hosted solution that requires no manual configuration and ensures enterprise scalability and reliability, with SLA guarantees.
+Tecton is a fully hosted solution that requires no manual configuration and ensures enterprise scalable machine learning and reliability, with SLA guarantees.

 Use Feast if you: